gradle/build-tool-roadmap/README.md

 On performance side, we focus primarily on making [incremental builds](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:up_to_date_checks) much faster.
 The goal is to optimize making frequent small changes in the development process.
 For example, when running a test in Intellij IDEA with "delegate to Gradle" option or when deploying a change to an emulator in Android Studio, the feedback loop should be as fast as possible.

 Currently, Gradle's configuration phase adds some overhead in incremental builds which can be very noticeable especially in large builds.
 This is being addressed by the [configuration cache](https://github.com/gradle/build-tool-roadmap/issues/2) that caches the configuration phase in subsequent builds.

-On top of the caching, we are also making the configurion phase much faster through [isolated projects](https://github.com/gradle/build-tool-roadmap/issues/3).
-Another goal of the isolated projects work is to significantly decrease IDE sync time.
+We are also working on addressing a big point for many teams with long sync times in the IDE through [isolated projects](https://github.com/gradle/build-tool-roadmap/issues/3) work.
+This project will also make configuration cache much faster in addition to caching mentioned above.

 In Gradle 7.0, we [enabled file system watching by default](https://github.com/gradle/build-tool-roadmap/issues/11) which helps to avoid a lot of I/O operations during incremental builds by storing file system state in memory.
 We are now working on [using the underlying infrastructure to improve the continous build](https://github.com/gradle/build-tool-roadmap/issues/4) feature.